 The PTO Board shall prepare an annual working budget of the Kyle R. Wilson PTO funds for review and approval by the membership at the September meeting.
 The fiscal year of the PTO will begin on July 1 and end on June 30 of the following calendar year.

 The annual budget can be amended if a need should arise.
-In order to amend the budget, the proposal must be brought to the PTO President to be added to the agenda to be voted on at the next general PTO meeting.
+To amend the budget, the proposal must be brought to the PTO President to be added to the agenda to be voted on at the next general PTO meeting.

 Section 6.
 Removal